 Commission's View: It is true that night time consumers facilitate the reduction of peak demand, by shifting their demand to off peak period.
-They allow the base load equipment to be loaded optimally.
-The night hour concessional tariff can be extended to those consumers who have shifted significant quantum of consumption from peak hours to night hours.
+They allow the base load equipment to be loaded optimally .The night hour concessional tariff can be extended to those consumers who have made efforts to shift the load from peak hours to night hours.